theochit/field-manager-challenge/README.md

 ### Field Management Features

+- **ChannelPartner Specifics:**
+  - A ChannelPartner is responsible for managing zero to many Landowners.
+They have read and write access to all resources within the system.
+  - As a ChannelPartner, the `/fields` route displays fields belonging to the Landowners you manage.
+  - ChannelPartners can view all Landowners and their details via the Landowners tab in the navbar or directly by visiting `/landowners/{id}/fields`.
+  - ChannelPartners can access any field by navigating to `/fields/{id}`.
+  -
+- **Landowner Specifics:**
+  - A Landowner can have only one ChannelPartner managing them.
+Landowners can only view, add, edit and delete their own Fields.
+  - As a Landowner, the `/fields` route only displays your fields.
+You can add, edit, or delete fields.
+  - Landowners cannot view other Landowners’ fields or see ChannelPartner information.

 - Logged in as either role, you can access the `/fields` route to:
   - Add a field manually.
   - Import a CSV of Fields.